AniketP04/Quantum-Cryptography/README.md

 Here, α and β are complex probability amplitudes, and |0⟩ and |1⟩ are the basis states representing the "0" and "1" states of the qubit.

+**CNOT Gate:** The CNOT gate works on two qubits: qubit A, which is referred to as the control qubit, and qubit B, which is the target qubit.
+On application of a CNOT gate, the control qubit state remains unchanged.
+The target qubit state is flipped in case the control qubit is in state ∣1⟩.